df49b9cd/Dixie/CONTRIBUTING.md

 - Node.js ≥ 22.21.0 (LTS).
 Use a version manager such as `nvm` or `fnm` to switch quickly.
 - npm ≥ 10 (bundled with Node 22).
-- .NET SDK ≥ 9.0 preview (or whichever version matches `src/Nika.Host/Nika.Host.csproj`).
+- .NET SDK ≥ 9.0 preview (or whichever version matches `src/Dixie.Host/Dixie.Host.csproj`).
 - macOS, Windows, or Linux with the ability to run self-contained .NET executables.

 ## Repository Setup

 1. Install dependencies: `npm install`
    - The `prepare` script bootstraps Husky so Git hooks are ready after the first install.
-2. Build the TypeScript sources: `npm run build --workspace prettier-plugin-nika`
+2. Build the TypeScript sources: `npm run build --workspace prettier-plugin-dixie`
-3. Restore and build the Roslyn host: `dotnet build src/Nika.Host`
+3. Restore and build the Roslyn host: `dotnet build src/Dixie.Host`

 ## Development Workflow

 - Use feature branches; keep `main` releasable at all times.
-- Write TypeScript in `packages/prettier-plugin-nika/src` and C# in `src/Nika.Host`.
+- Write TypeScript in `packages/prettier-plugin-dixie/src` and C# in `src/Dixie.Host`.
 - Keep pull requests focused.
 Preferable size: under 500 LOC diff unless justified.
 - If your change touches the protocol, update `docs/protocol.md` with the new schema and version notes.